 Phentermine is a prescription drug used to suppress appetite.
-Physicians usually prescribe phentermine to significantly overweight or obese people, not to people who want to lose a few pounds.
+Physicians usually prescribe phentermine to people with significant overweight or obesity, not to people who want to lose a few pounds.
 Phentermine can help weight loss by decreasing hunger or making you feel fuller longer because of its amphetamine-like qualities.
 Phentermine was approved by the Food and Drug Administration in 1959 for short-term obesity treatment.
 It is not recommended for long-term use because once you stop taking the drug, you are inclined to gain back the weight you lost.
 Herbal phentermine is available at many health food stores and claims to have the same benefits as prescription phentermine.

 Herbal phentermine does not require a prescription.
 You can buy a bottle of pills for about $60 at many health food stores.
 According to the label on a bottle of herbal phentermine, "herbal phentermine is a non-prescription appetite suppressant that is 100% natural and safe.
 Scientifically designed to create the similar effects of the prescription phentermine version, herbal phentermine works to increase your metabolism, suppress your appetite, burn calories and increase energy."
 Herbal phentermine is not approved by the FDA.